MarkMounir1/ML-Rainfall-Prediction/README.md

-# ML-Rainfall-Prediction
-This repository contains code for a machine learning project focused on predicting rainfall.

 # Rainfall Prediction using Machine Learning

 This project aims to predict rainfall using various machine learning algorithms.
 Accurate rainfall prediction is crucial for agriculture, transportation planning, and disaster management.